 Federal Statute of Limitations on Assessment of Taxes.
 There is a three-year limitation on the assessment of new taxes and penalties by the IRS running from the date that the return was filed.
 IRC § 6665(a).
 This limitation extends to six years when the taxpayer has failed to declare a significant amount of income.
 IRC § 6501(e).

 Pennsylvania Statute of Limitations on Assessment of Taxes.
-Pennsylvania has a three-year limitation on assessing new taxes that runs from the date of the original assessment, 061 PA Code § 119.14.
+Pennsylvania has a three-year limitation on assessing new taxes that runs from the date of the original assessment.
+061 PA Code 119.14.
 This period could be extended to six years if the taxpayer underreported income by at least 25 percent.
 061 PA Code 119.15.
 However, the limitation does not apply in cases involving fraud, tax evasion, or failure to file forms.
 061 PA Code § 119.16.
-In other words, the state can add to an income tax assessment for only three years (sometimes six) but has no time limit to collect back taxes.
+In other words, the state can assess new taxes for only three years (or six, if there is significant under-reported income) but has no limit on the assessment of new taxes in cases of fraud, tax evasion or failure to file.

 Quick Note: Bankruptcy filings will suspend statutes of limitations on taxes for the duration of bankruptcy plus six months.
-Although this is not always an issue, your attorney will need to consider it, particularly if you are close to the end of the statutory collection period.
+Although this is not always a problem, your attorney will need to consider it, particularly if you are close to the end of the statutory collection period.

 Offers in Compromise.
 An offer in compromise is an agreement between the debtor and the IRS to settle a tax debt for less than the full amount due.
 This type of settlement can result in a waiver of interest, fees, and even a portion of the underlying taxes.
 The IRS accepts very few offers in compromise.
 Nonetheless, in some cases, an offer in compromise may be the best solution.
 The offer-in-compromise process is complex and can be quite time-consuming.
 Taxpayers seeking an offer in compromise should speak to a CPA or a tax attorney.